JustWhiteGit/magical_mystery_tour/README.md

 The site has been tested thoroughly throughout its production with the support of both the [HTML](https://validator.w3.org/#validate_by_input) and [CSS](https://jigsaw.w3.org/css-validator/#validate_by_input) Validation Services run by [W3.org](https://www.w3.org/).
 They have been used to identify errors (such as stray divs) and as a tool to promote confidence in producing legitimate code.

 Initial intentions of having a site with parallax scrolling pages were abandoned in lieu of a smooth scroll design with snap-back actions.
 This was the favoured choice owing to the lack of textual content outside of the cards/modals deployed for styling this site.
-I opted for bold backgrounds to fill each section and initially found the images were rendering as zoomed-in which had poor resolution and was hindering the load speed; fixed with the ```background-size:cover;``` command within the CSS.
+I opted for bold backgrounds to fill each section and initially found the images were rendering as zoomed-in which had poor resolution and was hindering the load speed; fixed with the ```background-size: cover;``` command within the CSS.

 Working with a fixed navbar for full screen devices and opting for a 'hamburger' menu for small devices I encountered some issues with the responsiveness.
 The toggler would not present the list cleanly and would nestle within the section display.
 Although not highlighted using the validation, I was able to identify and remove an unnecessary ```nav``` class which remedied the issue.